Bishnus350/KMeans-Clusterings/README.md

 for clustering IRIS datasets.
 I would like the potential reader that, try to find extra study material along with coding.
 Once you gain knowledge of the algorithm (How, Why, How) you can design any program.
 - The IRIS dataset is one of the popular datasets used to learn clustering.
 - Some terms like MixmaxScaler, and DBSCAN may be new for some learners.
 Again instruction is to go to Google and read them once.
 - I typed my script in VScode and the file is in extension'.py'.
 For the user in 'Jupyter Notebook' make the extension '.ipynb'
+  # NOTE
+  - I used Windows 11 if you are using Linux, Mac, or any other OS or kernels.
+Make sure you give the correct path to the file.
+  - Make sure you import all the modules and install all the modules that you need.